 This is a beautiful Ash bowl, measuring 14.75″ in diameter.
 This bowl was hand-turned on a lathe.
 It has a non-toxic, food-safe oil finish.
 This large bowl could be used as a salad bowl, a fruit bowl, or as a decorative display piece.
 This is a very large bowl – it will hold *lots* of salad or fruit!
 A little over 8 quarts!

 A bowl this size would make an excellent centerpiece or gift.
 It would be lovely on your table, filled with ornaments and pine boughs for the holidays.
 With proper care, this bowl will last for generations.

 Bowl size: 14.75″ diameter, 4.25″ high.

 Caring for Wooden Bowls

-HISTORY: This wood was given to me by a couple from Wilmington, Delaware.
+This bowl was made from one of the large logs shown in the photo below.
+These were given to me by a couple from Wilmington, Delaware.
 The tree was a large, beautiful specimen that had been on their property for decades.
 Unfortunately it had to be taken down for safety reasons.